Alex and Brenda Awad, 2004

 Development Liaison Officer at Bethlehem Bible College

-Brenda Kay Waddell Awad is a United Methodist missionary serving in Palestine with her husband, the Rev. Alex Awad.
+Brenda Kay Waddell Awad is a United Methodist missionary serving in Palestine with her husband, Rev. Alex Awad.
 They are involved with a small international church in East Jerusalem and in supporting the ministry of Bethlehem Bible College (BBC).
 Brenda has performed various functions in her role as the pastor’s wife, which involve Sunday School programming, women’s meetings and event planning.
 At the Bible College she serves as the development liaison officer, developing proposals for the College’s worldwide support base.
 She fills in as an English teacher when there is a need.
 In addition, she works with other UM mission personnel in the region to facilitate UM group visits.

 A native of Fleming-Neon, KY, Brenda says, “My parents taught me and my ten older siblings the value of hard work, honesty, and faith in God.
 My parents’ influence, plus interaction with school missionary programs and church groups led me to accept Christ and the basic tenets of Christian faith at an early age.
 I committed my life to God to serve wherever the Holy Spirit would lead.”